 Each year more and more people travel to this 6,800-island archipelago, lured by its safe cities, diverse landscape, temple pilgrimages, and delicious, fresh food.
 While it might seem difficult to travel around a nation that’s made up of islands, Japan’s excellent transport system means it’s much easier to get around than you may think.

-For more inspiration for your next holiday, you can visit the travel section of our website.
+For more holiday inspiration, you can visit the travel section of our website.

 Are you interested in visiting Japan?
-Or maybe you’ve already been and would like to share your own experiences, as well as your suggestions for the best places to visit?
+Or maybe you’ve already been and would like to share your experiences and suggestions for the best places to visit?
 We’d love to hear from you in the comments below!